cryptonglab/poktbot/docs/installation.md

 ### 2. Create the minimum config file

-Here is a minimum configuration file, which requires to be tweaked to your data.
+Here is a minimum configuration file that requires to be tweaked to your data.

 ```bash
 echo "---